hanizahra/stargazer/README.md

 I would spend more time on the TopicList component list items.
 On hover/focus/active over only the topic names might not be enough for call-to-action.
 I would make the entire list item more interactive.

+The Apollo Client useLazyQuery hook does not appear to provide a way to handle rejected promises on error, resulting in the browser debugger pausing and log messages being printed.
+I would use another client or refactor to use a different hook.

 * Additional Features:

 I would like to implement autofill for the search bar's input using only relevant search terms.